mendix/docs/content/apidocs-mxsdk/mxsdk/index.md

 ## 1 Introduction & FAQ

 Before the [Mendix Platform SDK](https://apidocs.mendix.com/platformsdk/latest/) can make your life easier, you should learn about the [Mendix Model SDK](https://apidocs.mendix.com/modelsdk/latest/index.html).
-Start with the [Introduction to the SDK](sdk-intro) and the [SDK FAQ](faq).
+Start with the [SDK Introduction](sdk-intro) and the [SDK FAQ](sdk-faq).

 ## 2 SDK Reference Guide